Work through Wealth Management Answer and Education Playbook

 When risk, planning, and fit questions are answered more clearly, advisory firms tend to attract better-fit consultations and feel more credible before the first meeting.

 Treat Wealth Management Answer and Education Playbook as one operating piece, not a loose playbook.
-For wealth management operators, a map of investor questions around planning, risk, fees, fit, and what the advisory relationship actually looks like should help clarify how calls, web intake, booking, CRM routing, follow-up, review automation, and owner visibility fit together before a done-for-you system is installed.
+For wealth management operators, a map of investor questions around planning, risk, fees, fit, and what the advisory relationship actually looks like should help clarify how calls, web intake, booking, CRM routing, follow-up, review automation, and owner visibility fit together before a connected system is installed.

 In the full TQP build, these notes connect AI receptionist systems, lead-capturing smart websites, reputation operations, missed-call recovery, and reactivation workflows into one front-door operating layer.